telnetr4/CowtasticMods/README.md

 1. Make sure you have BepInEx 5 installed on your system.
 If you don't, follow the instructions provided above or BepInEx's documentation to install it.
 2. Extract the mod's DLLs into the `BepInEx/plugins` folder in your game's directory.
 3. Launch the game and check if the plugin is working properly.
 4. If the config file `telnet.INSERTMODNAMEHERE.cfg` (where `INSERTMODNAMEHERE` is the name or abbreviation of the mod name) appears in `BepInEx/config`, that means it's working!
 If it doesn't, check the troubleshooting section.
+(Note: naming convention may vary depending on who wrote the mod).

 # Mod Configuration:
 Some mods have configurable settings, located in the `BepInEx/config` folder.
 You can modify these settings using a text editor like Notepad or Visual Studio Code.